muhamedsuhail/Network/README.md

 # Social-Network

-A Twitter-like social network website for making text-based posts and following users.
+A Twitter-like social network for making text-based posts and following users.

 ### Use the website on heroku --> [Network](https://social-network-cs50.herokuapp.com)